NVIDIA-Omniverse/OpenUSD-Code-Samples/source/hierarchy-traversal/get-prim-child/py_usd.md

 If you know the name of the child prim, you can use `Usd.Prim.GetChild()`.
 This returns an invalid prim if the child doesn't exist.
 You can

-FIXME
+FIXME:
-check if the returned prim exists <../prims/check-prim-exists>`.
+check if the returned prim exists(./check-prim-exists.html).

 ``` {literalinclude} py_usd.py
 :language: py